flagshipcompany/flagship-for-prestashop/README.md

 PrestaShop module that allows you to ship with FlagShip.
 We strongly recommend you to use the latest version of PrestaShop.

+# Requirements

+We recommend using the latest version of PHP.
+However, the minimum requirement is PHP 7.1.

 # Compatibility

 Compatible with PrestaShop 1.7.x